 Glare causes the calibration of the touch chip to drift, similar to a camera losing focus in strong light.

-Possible solutions:
+3.2 Possible solutions:

-1. Increased Drive Voltage
+3.2.1.
+Increased Drive Voltage of sunlight readable displays

 -- Typical: 3.3V → Sunlight: 5-9V